-$$p{th} = \rho^c \tau_t e{jt} + X{th} \beta_0 + Z{th}^S \beta_1 + Z{th}^D \beta_2 + \omega{th} \delta + \epsilon{th}, \tag{4.2}$$ where ρ^c is our parameter of interest as it identifies the equilibrium cost pass-through.
+$$p{th} = \rho^c \tau_t e{th} + X{th} \beta_0 + X{th}^S \beta_1 + X{th}^D \beta_2 + \omega{th} \delta + \epsilon{th}, \qquad (4.2)$$ where ρ^c is our parameter of interest as it identifies the equilibrium cost pass-through and e{th} represents the emissions rate of the unit that sets the price at a given hour, i.e., the hourly marginal emissions rate.
 The covariates and controls included are the same as in the price pass-through regression.

-To estimate this equation, we need to construct a measure of the marginal emissions rate, e{jt} .
+To estimate this equation, we need to construct a measure of the marginal emissions rate, e{th} .
 Whenever available, we use the emissions rate of the unit that exactly sets the price.
 However, there are several hours in which the price-setting unit is not a thermal unit, e.g. when the price is set by a hydro unit.
 At the margin, hydro units raise the price up to the cost of the thermal unit that would otherwise have been marginal.
-We therefore use an average of the emissions rates of the thermal units with price offers close to the market price.30 Finally, there are a few observations for which we cannot find a thermal unit close to the market price, but for which the Market Operator specifies the marginal technology to be either coal or gas.
-We thus attribute an emissions rate of 0.95 when coal is said to be at the margin and an emissions rate of 0.35 for CCGT.
-Overall, we can complete the marginal emissions rate for about 90% of the hours in our sample.31
+We therefore use an average of the emissions rates of the thermal units with price offers close to the market price.20 Finally, there are a few observations for which we cannot find a thermal unit close to the market price, but for which the Market Operator specifies the marginal technology to be either coal or gas.
+We attribute the average emissions rate of 0.92 when coal is at the margin and an emissions rate of 0.41 when CCGT is at the margin, based on the distribution of actual emissions rates in hours in which they are observed.21

-30In particular, we use observations that fall within 50 cents €/MWh above or below the market price.
-We have
+20In particular, we use observations that fall within 50 cents \in /MWh above or below the market price.
+We have experimented with 25 cents, 1 \in and 2.5 \in , and the overall results do not change significantly.